Zeus Performance Impressions

 The geometry is both Litz though EA has not revealed exactly what Type of Litz in Code 51 other than it is a 7-core bundled design.
 We do know that both are multi-size stranded with individually enameled strands of wire but where they divert is the use of the Golden Ratio Principle in the 51’s geometry.

-It is not impossible that the Zeus’s Geometria dual layering of strands has some sort of unique pattern to each strand in the layer but they make no mention of this.
-I have to assume then it is not a default feature in their wire.
+It is not impossible that Zeus’s Geometria dual layering of strands has some sort of unique pattern to each strand in the layer but they make no mention of this.
+I have to assume that it is not a default feature in their wire.

 Handling